icyflame/blog/_posts/2018-04-14-surprise-tests.md

 That's about all the evidence I have.
 I don't see the point of surprise quizzes at all.
-But apart from being useless, I think they are _harmful_ because they award the wrong set of people: basically, a random set of people.
+But apart from being useless, I think they are _harmful_ because they reward the wrong set of people: basically, a random set of people.

 Surprise quizzes are often conducted by professors who don't take daily attendance in their classes.
 Instead, they keep saying "There could be a